Geggio80/GettingAndCleaningData/README.md

 Briefly:

 1. Store all the data;
-2. Chose and rename the features;
+2. Choose and rename the features;
 3. Merge data with features;
 4. Order the data and label the activities;
 5. Extract a new dataset;